-Contact your Quest Diagnostics representative about how you can make enhanced screening the standard of care in your practice.Contact Us
+Contact your Quest Diagnostics representative about how you can make universal screening with opt-out the standard of care in your practice.Contact Us

 Screening for STIs is recommended for women at all stages of their lives.
-The intuitive tables below can help guide your discussions and make patient-focused testing recommendations.
+The intuitive tables below can help guide your discussions for patient-focused testing recommendations.

 a People with increased risk are women who have had a history of sexually transmitted diseases (STDs), exchange sex for payment, or use injection drugs; and men and women with a new sex partner, more than 1 sex partner, a sex partner with concurrent partners, or a sex partner who has a sexually transmitted infection.